This is the multi-page printable view of this section. Click here to print.

 You can change the configured server type.

-- All Services > Database > MySQL(DBaaS) Click the menu.
-Go to the Service Home page of MySQL(DBaaS).
+- Click All Services > Database > MySQL(DBaaS) menu.
+You will move to the Service Home page of MySQL(DBaaS).

-- Click the MySQL(DBaaS) menu on the Service Home page.
-Go to the MySQL(DBaaS) List page.
+- On the Service Home page, click the MySQL(DBaaS) menu.
+You will move to the MySQL(DBaaS) List page.

-- Click the resource to change the server type on the MySQL(DBaaS) 목록 page.
-It will move to the MySQL(DBaaS) 상세 page.
+- On the MySQL(DBaaS) List page, click the resource to change server type.
+You will move to the MySQL(DBaaS) Details page.

-- Click the Edit icon of the server type you want to change at the bottom of the detailed information.
-The Server Type Edit popup window will open.
+- Click the Edit icon of the server type you want to change at the bottom of detailed information.
+The Edit Server Type popup window opens.

-- Server Type Edit In the popup window, after selecting the server type, click the Confirm button.
+- On the Edit Server Type popup window, select server type and click the Confirm button.

 Add Storage